CroissantBit/ArduinoClient/README.md

 cd ArduinoClient

 # Open the dir in your preferred editor or continue with the CLI
-# Modify platformio.ini and env.h files to match your setup (display and board)
+# Modify platformio.ini and env.h files to match your setup (display and board pins)
 # See: https://docs.platformio.org/en/stable/core/quickstart.html
 vim platformio.ini
 vim src/env.h